filamentphp/filament/packages/actions/docs/06-prebuilt-actions/04-delete.md

 ## Overview

-Filament includes a pre-built action that is able to delete Eloquent records.
+Filament includes a prebuilt action that is able to delete Eloquent records.
 When the trigger button is clicked, a modal asking the user for confirmation.
 You may use it like so:

 ```php
 use Filament\Actions\DeleteAction;